uom-eoh-lab-published/2024__EspressoPro/README.md

 # Load your single-cell data
 adata = sc.read_h5ad("your_data.h5ad")

-# One line annotation with automatic path detection
+# One line annotation with automatic model download & path detection
+# Note: Models will be automatically downloaded on first use (~400MB)
 annotated_adata = ep.annotate_anndata(adata)

 # Access results at multiple levels